 Medicare Advantage combines many Medicare benefits into a single plan, which can make things easier for you.
-Because they are offered by private insurance companies, they can typically cover more — like dental, vision or hearing services and prescription drug coverage — through their network of health care providers and hospitals.
+Because they are offered by private insurance companies, they can typically cover more — like dental, vision or hearing services and prescription drug coverage — through their network of health care providers and pharmacies.

 What will I pay for Medicare Advantage?